powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 >
 > _—Tim Peters,_ [_The Zen of Python_](https://www.python.org/dev/peps/pep-0020/)

+Repeating code violates the **DRY principle** (_Don’t Repeat Yourself_).
+Naturally, it follows that it must be a good idea to make code that is highly reusable.

 Virtually every non-trivial package uses configuration.
-Repeating code violates the **DRY principle** (_Don’t Repeat Yourself_).
-Naturally, it follows that it must be a good idea to make a configuration pattern that is reusable everywhere.
-Here’s an example that shows high levels of abstraction and flexibility:
+Since DRY is a good thing, and configuration is a necessity, it makes sense to make a reusable configuration object.
+Here’s an example of a very flexible Configuration pattern:

 ```go
 type Config interface {